IbcAlpha/IBC/userguide.md

 IBC under Task Scheduler by running a command file.
 It will only work correctly if the command given to Task Scheduler directly runs IBC.

-To set this up, first run IBC manually (using IBCStart.bat or IBCGatewayStart.bat), and open the log file in Notepad or any other text editor: if using Notepad, make sure that 'Word Wrap' on the Format menu is not checked).
+To set this up, first run IBC manually (using StartTWS.bat or StartGateway.bat), and open the log file in Notepad or any other text editor: if using Notepad, make sure that 'Word Wrap' on the Format menu is not checked).
 Now create your scheduled task (it's easiest to import the sample included in the IBC download zip file), and open the start action editor.